rsarwas/Photomentary/README.md

 * Write Tests
 * Check Memory usage
 * Consider compressing the photo list (4.9 vs. 0.5 MB) to speed up loading.
+* Rename "Photos/FIrst..."
+AND folders in there have a bad names.
+Name appear to have a slash ('/') in them when viewed in finder as afp://, but the slash in replaced with a ':' in the file list.